cython/cython/docs/src/tutorial/strings.rst

 Iteration
 ---------

-Cython 0.13 supports efficient iteration over :c:type:`char*`, bytes and unicode strings, as long as the loop variable is appropriately typed.
+Cython 0.13 supports efficient iteration over :c:expr:`char*`, bytes and unicode strings, as long as the loop variable is appropriately typed.
 So the following will generate the expected C code: